 We have been working with the Energy National Contact Points from the other European countries that participate in Horizon 2020 to ensure the above message is being disseminated to relevant organisations so that UK organisations’ continued eligibility for funding is widely known to allow consortia to be maintained and built.
 Please let us know if you do come across European organisations that are not aware of the Treasury announcement.

 The position regarding structural funds is as follows - all structural and investment fund projects signed before the Autumn Statement on 23rd November 2016 will be fully funded, even when these projects continue beyond the UK’s departure from the EU.
 The Treasury is working with departments, Local Enterprise Partnerships and other relevant stakeholders to implement arrangements for those structural fund projects that are signed after the Autumn Statement but while the UK remains a member of the EU.
 These projects will need to address UK priorities and satisfy value for money criteria.
 More information can be found here.

-The EU Energy Focus team will be reviewing draft proposals for these topics throughout May.
+Please contact the EU Energy Focus team if you are interested in submitting a proposal for any of these topics.
+The team will be reviewing draft proposals for these topics throughout July and August.
 Please contact the team by email if you would like to book a proposal review slot.